Eugene-Kwaka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge prints the result of the sum of an env var to 128.

 9-divide_and_rule prints the result of the division of two env vars.

+10-love_exponent_breath displays result of one env to the power of another env.